omwami999/clock/README.md

 # clock
 A laravel trial
-the clock will comprise of both the analog and the digital clock
+the clock will comprise of both the analog and the digital clock and some advanced CSS